top of page

 Grundarfjörður town harbor Snæfellsnes Peninsula

-Despite its relatively long history as a place of inhabitation hardly larger than a farm, Grundarfjörður didn’t begin to develop as a town until the early 19th century, and a real village formed only by the 1940s.
-Therefore, the town and all the houses are relatively new, with most of them built in the sixties and the seventies.
+Although Grundarfjörður has a long history as a small settlement scarcely larger than a farm, it did not begin to develop as a town until the early 19th century, with a true village emerging only by the 1940s.
+Consequently, the town and its buildings are relatively modern, with the majority constructed during the 1960s and 1970s.

-Today, Grundarfjörður has a solid economic base in the fishing industry.
-With the increase in tourism, other industries and services connected to tourism and education are also growing.
-The town offers a variety of places for accommodation, including hotels and guesthouses, as well as a good campsite.
-A considerable portion of the population also works in schools and healthcare.
+Today, Grundarfjörður boasts a robust economic foundation in the fishing industry.
+With the rise in tourism, industries and services related to tourism and education are also expanding.
+The town provides a range of accommodation options, including hotels, guesthouses, and a well-maintained campsite.
+A significant portion of the population is employed in education and healthcare sectors.

 Living in Grundarfjörður